Make sure you have the things listed below before starting:

 How to use the Rhino Integration?

-Once the plugin is installed it will appear at Grasshopper’s plugin bar under the name “One Click LCA”.
+Once the plugin is installed it will appear in Grasshopper’s plugin bar under the name “One Click LCA”.
 Clicking on it will show the available components of the plugin, as shown below:

 The available components are: